kulkultech/open-source/en_ID/pages/internship.md

 ## Step 1 - Install Ngecilin in your computer

+Note: No GitHub Issues or Pull Requests expected from this stage, but if you have one, it will be appreciated.

 The first step is we want you to taste how it's like to grab somebody else's code from the internet from the project that we have in the company.
 Ngecilin has already good documentation that you can follow in [its repositories][Ngecilin].

 ## Step 2 - Learn how to use SSH

+Note: We hope you're able to use SSH key authentication in your GitHub after finishing this step.

 After you are able to install Ngecilin we will soon start our social coding journey.
 The goals of this step are the following.